tank-in-a-strange-land/site/_posts/2018-01-29-sfk-bfd-and-wc.md

 2. Face the mob away from the group.
 3. Don't stand in the fire (or whirlwind or ice or lava, etc).

-I reacted too slowly to Thruk's _Fillet Of Flesh_, but luckily my healer wasn't even phased.
+I reacted too slowly to Thruk's [Fillet Of Flesh][fillet-of-flesh], but luckily my healer wasn't even phased.
 The other melee did back out, but I noticed too late.
 So I can add "keep an eye on the melee" to my situational awareness checklist.

 ## Wailing Caverns